9 Post-Apocalyptic Games Like "Fallout 4"

 This is one of those games that don’t reinvent the plot of the zombie apocalypse by much, the city of Harran which has been almost wiped out had sent out a few distress calls from likely survivors and this is when the government deploys you to find out more about the situation.
 The gameplay is hard to learn at first and the parkour takes a long time to get used to but once you get it down, you’ll feel comfortable navigating through the map.

-The execution of the survival mechanics of the game makes the story an absolute joy to play through it, the crafting and the added oomph to the zombies during the nighttime is an icing on the cake.
-By any chance, if you’re bored with playing around and completing quests for Rais and the tower, there’s a sequel that’s on the way soon so you’re all set to keep surviving.
+The execution of the survival mechanics of the game makes the story an absolute joy to play through it, the crafting and the added oomph to the zombies during the nighttime is the icing on the cake.
+If you’re bored with playing around and completing quests for Rais and the tower, there’s a sequel that’s on the way soon so you’re all set to keep surviving.

 Naughty Dog has you covered because the sequel is just around the corner so you can sink your teeth into it and get some of that juicy action-packed, nail-biting and touching story.